Mountain lion spotted in Springfield tranquilized and moved - NewsBreak

 Two killed on I-55 in Sangamon County Sunday evening

-Illinois State Police say three vehicles were involved in a crash that left two people dead.
+UPDATE at 7:30 a.m. on 10/31/2022 Illinois State Police say three vehicles were involved in a crash that left two people dead.
 The crash happened on I-55 at Exit 82 near IL 104 between Auburn and Pawnee.
-Police say the preliminary investigation says a tractor trailer truck was driving northbound on I-55 and crossed the median, coming into the southbound lanes facing the wrong direction.
+Police say the preliminary investigation says a tractor trailer truck was driving northbound on I-55 and crossed the […]

 wmay.com

-Note: UPDATED: Two dead in I-55 crash